 Medical Advances In The Last 20 Years

 Medical science has witnessed unprecedented advancements in the past two decades, revolutionizing healthcare and improving patient outcomes.
-From gene editing to immunotherapy and robotic surgery, these innovations have reshaped how we understand, diagnose, and treat diseases.
-This article delves into the most significant medical advances of the last 20 years, exploring their impact and potential for the future.
+Also, from gene editing to immunotherapy and robotic surgery, these innovations have reshaped how we understand, diagnose, and treat diseases.
+This article gets into the most significant medical advances of the last 20 years, exploring their impact and potential for the future.

 Breakthroughs in Genetic Therapies